- Why does UBC have a strategic plan, and what is it used for?

 - I have a question about the process, who can I contact?

 Since Place and Promise was launched in 2009, the university has made great progress.
-It will serve us well to pause and reflect on our achievements and our changing world, and to think about how we would like to grow and adapt over the next 25 years.
+It will serve us well to pause and reflect on our achievements and our changing world, and to think about how we would like to develop and adapt over the next 10 years.

 Place and Promise was introduced in 2009 by President Stephen Toope.
-This plan will remain in place until a new plan has been formally approved by the UBC Board of Governors.
+This plan will remain in place until a new plan has been endorsed by the UBC Board of Governors.

 UBC’s people live and work across the province of British Columbia – at our two main campuses in Vancouver and the Okanagan, at our distributed learning sites in hospital and health care centres throughout the province, and at unique locations such as the UBC Learning Exchange.
-Our strategic plan will apply to initiatives throughout our institution.
+Our strategic plan derives from input from across the breadth of our community, and it will guide and support activity throughout our institution.

-UBC’s Next Century will establish institution-wide priorities, goals and actions, with an emphasis on identifying those questions in which we believe UBC can drive transformative change.
-The great work done by our Faculties and Administrative Units will be the foundation on which UBC’s Next Century is built.
-Faculty and Administrative Unit strategic plans are focused on questions of primary concern to those Faculties and Units, whereas UBC’s Next Century will focus on the big ideas and challenges we face together as a university.
+UBC’s new strategic plan will establish institution-wide priorities, strategies and actions, with an emphasis on those areas that are core to the university and those in which we believe UBC can (and must) drive transformative change.
+The great work done by our Faculties and other units is the foundation on which the new strategic plan is built.
+Faculty and cross-university strategic plans are focused on matters of primary concern to those areas.
+UBC’s new strategic plan will support and connect these, and it will channel further attention to the big ideas and challenges we face together as a university.

 Engagement is vital in this process – from students, faculty, staff, alumni and external partners.
-Many of you have already shared your thoughts.
-As the process unfolds, there will be further opportunities to share your ideas (both online and in-person).
 Learn more about how you can get involved.

-Updates will be posted on this website, and shared via campus-wide emails and on social media.
+Updates will also be posted on this website.

 If you have a question about the process, email email@example.com.